JuliaLang/julia/doc/src/manual/modules.md

 same thing in each of the packages, and the packages are loaded via `using` without an explicit list of names, it is an error to reference that name without qualification.
-It is thus recommended that code intended to be forward-compatible with future versions of its dependencies and of Julia, e.g. code in released packages, list the names it uses from each loaded package, e.g. `using Foo: Foo, f` rather than `using Foo`.
+It is thus recommended that code intended to be forward-compatible with future versions of its dependencies and of Julia, e.g., code in released packages, list the names it uses from each loaded package, e.g., `using Foo: Foo, f` rather than `using Foo`.

 Julia has two forms for seemingly the same thing because only `import ModuleName: f` allows adding methods to `f` *without a module path*.